Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Many campaigners contributed to the defeat of these proposals, including LITRG.
 Our major concern was the proposed speed of introduction, resulting as it would have done in significantly less cash being available to families in a very short space of time which, combined with other changes, would have resulted in low-paid families suffering severe financial detriment.
 Our briefings on the subject were much quoted in Parliament.

-Robin Williamson, Technical Director of the LITRG since 2003, was awarded an MBE in recognition of his work for low income taxpayers.
+Robin Williamson, Technical Director of the LITRG from 2003 to 2018, was awarded an MBE in recognition of his work for low-income taxpayers.

 Over 2.5 million web users reached across our four websites.